OliveiraRyan/ryanoliveira.ca/README.md

 * Add a profile pic on top of the name at the top of the page
 * Make an *Impossible List* section
   * Have the list in a JSON and have it auto-formatted on the page
 * particles-js hangs *slightly* below screen height.
-Not really noticeable, but can be improved
+Not really noticeable, but can be changed to be more precise
+* Make the sidebar more pretty
+  * Possibly have icons beside each list item
+  * Different color scheme?
+  * Maybe a stretch:
+    * Darken the rest of the webpage when active
+    * Remove ability to scroll when active
+    * Allow user to close sidebar when clicking outside of the nav (to the right)

+## NOTES
+* Bug - Mobile - Particle-js nodes are not working for the entire screen in portrait (Possibly linked to Name not being centered properly) -- **DONE** (apparently fixed from nothing by accident when working on other things)
+  * Apparently this is due to device vs resolution?
+It works properly on mobile, but NOT with a mobile resolution on desktop.
+* Bug - wrapper-small div bugs out on mobile when scrolling - most likely due to the appearing/disappearing url bar at the top